ForgeSDLC

 Phase 2: First Sprint (Weeks 2-3)

 Pick a real decision your team needs to make (architecture choice, deployment strategy, testing approach).
-Run a Versona challenge:
+Run a Versona session (invocation with that virtual persona):

 1. Identify the discipline — which body of knowledge applies?